nelsonjchen/mindflakes.com/content/blog/posts/2013-04-14/and-suddenly-nearly-a-decade-later-a-blog-appears/index.md

 update the original site.
 There was so much copy-paste!
 How do people do all these busy work?

-I learned a lot from doing BOH and I am continuing to work on it in my spare time.
+I learned a lot from doing the BOH site and I am continuing to work on it in my spare time.
 It's source code is versioned in a Git repository so I can experiment on it all I want.
 It's also open source in a [GitHub repository](https://github.com/becauseofhope/because-of-hope).
 If anybody wants to peruse it and reuse parts of it, they are more than welcome to do so.
 I plan to keep it in sync with anything that is a `nanoc` best-practice and update it